Bernice Redington

 Bernice Orpha Redington (December 9, 1891 – March 9, 1966) was a home economics expert and journalist, her bylines being Prudence Penny, Carolyn Cuisine and Mary Mills.

 Early life

 Bernice Orpha Redington was born on December 9, 1891, in Puyallup, Washington, the daughter of Col. John W. Redington and Elinor Meacham.
 John Redington was a pioneer newspaper publisher.
+She was the granddaughter of Alfred B. Meacham.

 She studied at University of Washington, State College of Washington, and University of California where she studied art.
 She was a 1937 graduate nutritionist with a practical experience in food preservation.
 She studied under Dr. E. V. McCollum of the Johns Hopkins University.